meng-xu-cs/watspeed-platsec-course/lab1/guide.md

 ## Step 0: Establish an SSH connection to the cloud machine

+You should see a terminal display alongside this lab guide.
-Please refer to the [CloudLabs documentation](https://docs.cloudlabs.ai/Learner/ConnectToTheVM) for the instructions to connect to the cloud machine assigned to you.
+However, should you prefer to connect to the cloud machine in alternative ways, Please refer to the [CloudLabs documentation](https://docs.cloudlabs.ai/Learner/ConnectToTheVM) for the instructions to connect to the cloud machine assigned to you.

 Note that you will need
-*VM DNS name*, *VM Admin Username*, and *VM Admin Password* to make the connection, which can be found in the landing page of the lab.
+*VM DNS name*, *VM Admin Username*, and *VM Admin Password* to make the connection, which can be found in the `Environment` tab on the lab manual page.

-## Step 1: Update the installed packages
+## Step 1: update the installed packages

+Once you established a connection to the cloud machine, run the following commands in the terminal:

 ```bash
 sudo apt-get update
 sudo apt-get upgrade -y
 ```

+The purpose of these terminal is to bring the base Ubuntu operating system up to date.

+## Step 2: install the `vagrant` package